xrrocha/nobocoder/README.md

 ```

 Lastly, let's modify the printing of spelling suggestions to format the ordered set of
-similar words as a comma-separated list:
+similar words as a comma-separated, brace-enclosed list:

 ```scala
 suggestions foreach { case(term, similars) =>